LivingLegacyMedia/vowbound/chapter_13.md

 But he'd accepted it.
 Knelt before five kings.
 And now he had to figure out how to deserve the title.

 The coins pulsed in his hands—one showing him value and exchange, the other showing him growth and potential.
-Together, they revealed a path forward.
-Not through grand gestures, but through persistent, methodical work.
+Together, they revealed a path forward—through persistent, methodical work.
 Hunting preachers.
 Healing broken people.
 Building resistance one small act at a time.

 It wasn't heroic.
 But it was honest.
 And it might actually work.